RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Imdad Baloch
+Name: Irfan Ahmed
-Registration Number: BSNU25101041
+Registration Number: BSNU25101050

 This repository is created as part of Lab Activity #1.